 Smarter Balanced will make a paper-and-pencil version of the summative assessment available during a three-year transition period.
 Both the paper-and-pencil and computer adaptive tests will follow the same test blueprint—meaning the same content areas and skills will be assessed.
 Smarter Balanced will conduct research to ensure that results are comparable across the two modes of assessment.

 In December 2012, Smarter Balanced released a Technology Strategy Framework and System Requirements Specifications that provides minimum hardware specifications and basic bandwidth calculations that will allow schools and districts to evaluate which of their existing devices will support the administration of the assessments.
 The framework was developed with input and feedback from Smarter Balanced member states, work groups, and data from the Technology Readiness Tool, an online inventory of technology resources.
 Based on the research and data analysis, Smarter Balanced estimates that the majority of schools and districts in member states will be able to successfully administer the assessments with their existing infrastructure.
-For more information and to download the specifications, visit our Technology page.
+For more information and to download the latest version of these specifications, visit our Technology page.